Modern Slavery Statement

 Employees

-We conduct all business in an ethical manner and are committed to being a transparent organisation.
+We conduct all businessin an ethical manner and are committed to being a transparent organisation.
 We do not consider there to be a high risk of slavery or human trafficking within COOMBES’s workforce, as we undertake the following measures of due diligence:

 • Robust, documented recruitment processes incorporating identity and ‘right to work’ document checks, proof of address, contracts of employment, payment of salaries into bank accounts under the respective employee’s name and ensuring everyone employed is 18 years or above (or 16 or above if in an apprenticeship).
 Identity and right to work checks are conducted at interview stage, with only original documentation accepted.

-• Our HR and Payroll teams ensure that all COOMBES employees are in receipt of at least the National Minimum Wage.
+• Our HR and payroll teams ensure that all COOMBES employees are in receipt of at least the national minimum wage.

-• Our Employee Handbook has a range of procedures to support in preventing modern slavery from occurring in our work place.
+• Our Employee Handbook has a range of procedures to support in preventing modern slavery from occurring in our workplace.
 Employees routinely undergo briefings on the Handbook, its policies and their application.

 • We honour our responsibility to protect whistleblowers who highlight to us any risk of slavery or human trafficking at COOMBES.
 We have a Whistleblowing Policy in place affirming this commitment, which also details the procedure for reporting concerns.